ashuna-dev/Gsoc-evaluation-task/README.md

 - Integrated **CodeCarbon** into the training script.
 - Collected emissions data in **`emissions.csv`**.
 - Launched **CarbonBoard** for real-time energy tracking.

-This ensures seamless tracking of AI energy consumption, helping to make deep learning more sustainable.